 Tab.
-11.2: LED indicators at the receiver - causes and measures -- ------------ --
+11.2: LED indicators at the receiver - causes and measures ------------ --

 LED State Cause Measure LED1 OFF Device failed Replace the device.
 Red Alignment incorrect or pro- tective field interrupted Remove all objects from the protective field.
 Align the transmitter and receiver to each other or place blanked objects cor- rectly concerning size and position.
-Red Receiver is set on C1, Set the transmitter and receiver on the (LEDs on transmitter: both green) transmitter on C2 same transmission channel and align both correctly.
-Red Receiver is set on C2, Remove all objects from the protective field.
+Red Receiver is set on C1, transmitter on C2 Set the transmitter and receiver on the same transmission channel and align both correctly.
+Red Receiver is set on C2, transmitter on C1 Remove all objects from the protective field.
 Align the transmitter and receiver to each other or place blanked objects cor- rectly concerning size and position.
-(LED1 on transmitter: green) transmitter on C1 Red, flashing slowly, approx. 1 Hz External error Check the connection of the cables and the control signals.
+Red, flashing slowly, approx. 1 Hz External error Check the connection of the cables and the control signals.
 Red, flashing fast, approx. 10 Hz Internal error If restart fails, exchange the device.
 Green, flashing slowly, approx. 1 Hz Weak signal due to contami- nation or poor alignment Clean the front screens and check the alignment of transmitter and receiver.